 And the horse returned a year later as a 7/2 favourite to successfully defend his crown, with Stevens picking up his fifth and final National win; a record which still stands to this day.

 George Stevens’ Five Grand National Wins

-Such is Tiger Roll’s brilliance that other major races must surely be on the radar of his connections, with the Gold Cup at Cheltenham one potential avenue for the nine-year-old.
-Again, O’Leary isn’t exactly raving about the idea.
+Such was Tiger Roll’s brilliance that other major races must surely have been on the radar of his connections, with the Gold Cup at Cheltenham one potential avenue for the nine-year-old.
+Again, O’Leary wasn’t exactly raving about the idea.

 “We are not tempted by the Gold Cup – he is a small horse, the Gold Cup is such an attritional race,” he said.

 “He has won four times at Cheltenham, and if he were to go back and win five times at Cheltenham – what more do you want from the horse?
 I think at that stage I would mind every precious hair in his body.”